Imagine what it would be like to grow a profitable business while being able to manage your own schedule and work from anywhere.

 Choose your business niche

-I always recommend new virtual assistants with no experience to pick a niche.
+I always recommend new virtual assistants with no experience to start small and pick a niche.
 It makes it so much easier to find clients and establish yourself as an authority when you’re specialized in a specific niche.

 You should be focused on becoming an expert.
 As an expert, you can charge higher rates and will have clients coming to you rather than constantly chasing them.